TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

-   When *operation* is not specified or ``'open'``, this acts like double-clicking the file in Windows Explorer, or giving the file name as an argument to the :program:`start` command from the interactive command shell: the file is opened with whatever application (if any) its extension is associated.
+   When *operation* is not specified or ``'open'``, this acts like double-clicking the file in Windows Explorer, or giving the file name as an argument to the :program:`start` command kutoka the interactive command shell: the file is opened with whatever application (if any) its extension is associated.

    When another *operation* is given, it must be a "command verb" that specifies